Ecommerce is driven by technology, but there’s still a lot of work that people have to do.

 With a dedicated staff member, how does it work with vacations, public holidays or illness?

 Since they’re employed by us, they follow our company policies.
 But with our service if they go on vacation, or they’re sick, we actually credit hours to the seller.
 So they don’t pay for that.
-It’s just like any other country, there are labour laws and all employees have rights.
+It’s just like any other country, there are labor laws and all employees have rights.
 We provide five vacation and five sick days a year.

 We follow Philippine holidays in our company.
 Other companies might follow US holidays, but we find it attracts better talent to follow Philippine holidays.
 People like to spend time with their family.
 If it’s a Philippine holiday and the client wants them to work, they would just have to pay holiday pay, and the staff member would obviously need to agree to it.